Gilbert Hamilton: World War I

 On 27 October 1914, Hamilton took discharge and left for Germany.
 There he joined the German Army and went into Prussian service with the rank of Major.
 He served on the eastern front and took part in, among others, the famous Battle at Tannenberg, which was a total German victory.
 He served as a cavalry officer and later as a squadron leader on the Austro-Hungarian Carpathian Front.
 Between the years 1915–18 he commanded the 22nd reserve jaeger battalion, which, at the time, was stationed between Belarus and Ukraine, directly north of the city of Pinsk.
 In 1918 he took part in the Finnish Civil War as part of the much larger conflict, the Russian Civil War, fighting for the whites against the reds.
 He did this as Commander of the Squadron "Hamilton" under the Brandenstein brigade as part of the German Expeditionary Corps, Die Ostseedivision.

 In June 1918 he was made commander of the 3rd Cuirassier regiment "Graf Wrangel" in southern Ukraine.
 When the Kaiser abdicated and went into exile in Holland, a revolution had broken out across Germany.
 At Christmas 1918, he was forced to make a 100-mile-long march, comparable to those which the Caroleans undertook 200 years earlier.
 They made their journey via Kiev all the way back to Königsberg, during which they were constantly attacked in skirmishes.
 On 20 February 1919, they finally arrived in Königsberg and were received with cheers and a hero's welcome by the populace of the city.

 Later life

 After his return to Sweden in 1920, he was given command of the Småland hussars in Eksjö in 1921.
 Besides his military career he served as an adjutant to the exiled Kaiser Wilhelm II in Doorn for several weeks each year.

 On the 25th anniversary of the German victory at Tannenberg, during a ceremony on 25 August 1939, Adolf Hitler personally appointed him honorary General of the Wehrmacht, with the rank of Generalmajor in the Reserve.

-He remained fond and supportive of Germany until his death in 1947.